KasunWeerakoon/GSoC_WSO2/README.md

 # GSoC_WSO2
-A protopype for GSoC 2017 - Real-Time Machine Learning Toolkit for Siddhi
+A prototype for GSoC 2017 - Real-Time Machine Learning Toolkit for Siddhi